-Ground vibration will be controlled to prevent nuisance, so far as reasonably, and damage to neighbouring property.
+Ground vibration will be controlled to prevent nuisance and damage to neighbouring property.
 Should complaints be received monitoring will be undertaken with the agreement with the relevant planning authorities.
 Assessments to date have indicated minimal ground vibration impacts are anticipated.